-French Language – Gender Neutrality Posted by Tim Hildreth on Oct 15, 2019 in Culture, Grammar, Language, Politics, Vocabulary
+French Language – Gender Neutrality Posted by Tim Hildreth on Oct 15, 2019 in Culture, Grammar, Language, Vocabulary

 One of the trickier aspects of learning to speak French, for the average English speaker at least, is dealing with the rules of gender.
 Not just remembering which nouns are masculin and which féminin, but also l’accord des adjectifs, keeping professions straight, and understanding why one man in a group of 99 women takes precedence (at least linguistically speaking!) over all of the women.
 While no one seems too keen on getting rid of the genre des noms, there is movement afoot to address the other two ‘issues’.

 Le masculin l’emporte sur le féminin

 In French, if Pierre goes to the movies avec toutes ses amies (with all his female friends), we say that ils vont au cinéma (they go to the movies, using the masculine plural ils even though les filles (the girls) outnumber le garçon (the boy)).